Cognigy/Documentation/docs/en/docs/ai/endpoints/voice-gateway.md

 7. Click **Save Node**.
 8. In the case Nodes of the Lookup Node, specify the language codes, for example, `de-DE`, `it-IT`.
 9. Click **Save Node**.
-10. Below each case Node, add a [Set Translation](../nodes/other-nodes/set-translation.md) Node.
+10. Below each case Node, add the second [Set Session Config](../nodes/voice/voice-gateway/parameter-details.md) Nodes.
+11. Configure the TTS and STT settings for each of the Set Session Config Nodes.
+This means that one Node should have German language selected, while the other should have Italian.
+These Nodes will manage the voice agent's communication in the end user's language.
+12. Below each Set Session Config Node, add the [Set Translation](../nodes/other-nodes/set-translation.md) Nodes.
+These Nodes will perform translation of a text from the end user's language to the human agent's language.
-11. In the Set Translation Node, activate the **Translation Enabled** toggle.
+13. In the Set Translation Node, activate the **Translation Enabled** toggle.
-12. In the **User Input Language** field, specify the language of the user input, for example, `de`.
+14. In the **User Input Language** field, specify the language of the user input, for example, `de`, `it`.
-13. In the **Flow Language** field, specify the language to translate to, for example, `en`.
+15. In the **Flow Language** field, specify the language to translate to, for example, `en`.
-14. Create a second Set Translation Node and repeat the steps for another language, for example Italian.
-15. Click **Save Node**.
+16. Save your changes.
-16. At the end of the Flow, place the [Handover to Agent](../nodes/service/handover-to-agent.md) Node.
+17. At the end of the Flow, place the [Handover to Agent](../nodes/service/handover-to-agent.md) Node.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/endpoints/images/voice-gateway-handover.png" width="100%" />